ingo/ingo.github.io/_recipes/naan_bread.md

 vegan: null
 ---

 Perfect for slopping up your favourite Indian curries – yet so good that you'll happily devour it plain, straight out of the skillet.
 This is a recipe for naan bread that's fluffy, bubbly and chewy, just as it should be.
-Nobody will ever mistake this for just another basic flatbread!
-Perfect for slopping up your favourite Indian curries – yet so good that you'll happily devour it plain, straight out of the skillet.

 ### Ingredients